-- apply for a Discretionary Disabled Facilities Lifetime Grant; or - apply for help to move to an adapted, or more easily adapted property, through an Adapted Home Relocation Grant. - reduce the scheme of works to the maximum grant amount if deemed appropriate by the Occupational Therapist.
+- apply for a Discretionary Disabled Facilities Lifetime Grant; or - apply for help to move to an adapted, or more easily adapted property, through an Adapted Home Relocation Grant. - reduce the scheme of works to the maximum grant amount if deemed appropriate by the Authority's appointed Occupational Therapist or Trusted Assessor.

-The details of alternative grant options are set out later in this policy.
+(The details of these alternative grant options are set out later in this policy).